U.S. Supreme Court's Ginsburg in hospital after possible infection

 Ginsburg, 87, was initially seen at a hospital in Washington, D.C., on Monday night after experiencing fever and chills.
 She underwent a procedure at Johns Hopkins Hospital in Baltimore on Tuesday afternoon to clean a bile duct stent that was placed last August.

 Ginsburg, the court’s oldest justice, has had a series of health scares in recent years.
-Last May she underwent non-surgical treatment for a gallstone that had caused an infection.
+In May she underwent nonsurgical treatment for a gallstone that had caused an infection.

+Last November Ginsburg was admitted to a hospital for two nights while suffering from a fever and chills, but returned to work at the court the day after being released.

+In August of last year, she underwent radiation therapy for pancreatic cancer.
+In November 2018, she broke three ribs in a fall.
+Subsequent medical tests led to treatment for lung cancer that caused her to miss oral arguments in January 2019.
+She had previously been treated for pancreatic cancer in 2009 and colon cancer in 1999.

 Reporting by Andrew Chung in New York and Makini Brice in Washington; Editing by Chris Reese and Matthew Lewis